 Don't forget to subscribe to the newsletter, so that you don’t miss out on more delicious food, tips and news but also the chance to download your FREE DESSERT E-BOOK!
 Happy baking friends!

 Brioche French Toast Infused with Earl Grey Tea Recipe

 - 4 tbsp unsalted butter

-- Add the milk, cream, eggs, caster sugar, vanilla extract and earl grey tea leaves into a medium bowl and whisk until fully combined.
+- Make the custard.
+Add the Earl Grey infused milk, eggs, and vanilla extract into a medium bowl and whisk until fully combined.